NxPKG/khulnasoft-docs/content/web3/how-to/use-ethereum-gateway.md

 ## Read from the network

-The Cloudflare Ethereum Gateway allows HTTP requests where the body of the request is set to be the JSON body of the request you would like to make.
+The Khulnasoft Ethereum Gateway allows HTTP requests where the body of the request is set to be the JSON body of the request you would like to make.
 For example, if you would like to read the block that is at number `0x2244`, then your JSON blob takes the form:

 ```json
 { "jsonrpc": "2.0", "method": "eth_getBlockByNumber", "params": ["0x2244", true], "id": 1 }